 Practice setting: Group.

-Employment type: Part of a 130 provider, 32 location primary care group employed by Bellin Health.
+Employment type: Part of a 30-location primary care group employed by Bellin Health, based in Green Bay, Wisconsin.

 A typical day and week in my practice: My typical day has evolved over the years.
 For 15 years I delivered babies, so I usually started the day at the hospital making rounds.
 That was a rewarding part of practice, and certainly helps develop close relationships with patients.
 It's really cool that I am now seeing children of patients I delivered.

-Call used to be quite demanding, but with a larger group, hospitalists, and registered nurse (RN) telephone triage, things have really changed.
-I now get to the office by about 7 p.m.
-I meet my team, we review the in-basket for results and other leftover items from the previous day.
+I usually get to the office by about 7 a.m.
+I meet with my team, and we review the in-basket for results and other leftover items from the previous day.
 We then have a brief team huddle, where we review the day's schedule, identify spots for additional patient access, and try to anticipate needs of patients that day.

 At Bellin, doctors typically work four days a week.
 I am in a call group with call once in 22 days.
 With the telephone triage by RNs, and the presence of hospitalists, there are few calls—a huge change from a few years ago.